-Students review the lesson as they put the mini-posters in proper order.
+Students review the lesson as they work with mini-posters that were used in Bible study and practice arranging them beneath their proper headings.

 Activity 2: God's Word Is True

 Students will learn a rhythmic poem called "God's Word Is True."
 The poem reinforces belief in the truth of God's Word.